simon-r/PyParticles/doc/Programming Example II.rst

         pset.V[:,2] = vel * ( np.random.rand( pset.size , 1 ) ).T

-The force model is based on a combination between the constant force, for simulating the gravity, and the drag for simulating the friction of the air.
+The force model is based on a combination between a constant force, for simulating the gravity, and the drag for simulating the friction of the air.

 The two forces must be stored in an object of type  MultipleForce.
 ::